doserjef/Doser_et_al_2023_Ecology/README.md

 ### spOccupancy Package [Website](https://www.jeffdoser.com/files/spoccupancy-web/) and [Repository](https://github.com/doserjef/spOccupancy/)

-### Please contact the first author for questions about the code or data used in the empirical case studies: Jeffrey W. Doser (doserjef@msu.edu)
+### Please contact the first author for questions about the code or data used in the manuscript: Jeffrey W. Doser (doserjef@msu.edu)

 ---------------------------------